-Tables I and II show the simulated event rates with visible particles for the 3 m and 4 m radius IDs respectively.
-For the $1.0-1.6^{\circ}$ off-axis angle position, the total rate of ID+OD visible events in a spill (8 bunches) is 8.10.
+Tables II and III show the simulated event rates with visible particles for the 3 m and 4 m radius IDs respectively.
+For the $1.0 - 1.6^{\circ}$ off-axis angle position, the total rate of ID+OD visible events in a spill (8 bunches) is 8.10.
 If a bunch contains an event, the probability that the next bunch contains at least one visible event is 63.7%.
-This suggests that NuPRISM should employ deadtimeless electronics that can record events in neighboring bunches and that the after-pulsing of PMTs should be carefully considered.